eHarmony/aloha/src/site/markdown/model_formats.md

 ##### (VW) vw model

 Exactly one of `model` or `modelUrl` is required.
-When `model` is provided, it should be a base64-encoded string containing the content of the binary VW model.
+When `model` is provided, it should be a string with the base64-encoded content of the binary VW model.
 For instance, this may be something like the string:

 "`BgAAADguMC4wAG0AAAAAAACAPxIAAAAAAAAAAAAAAAAAAAABAAAAAAA=`"